 Curious about what else you can do to protect our lakes and the river?

-– Become a Master Water Steward.
-CRWD, in partnership with the Freshwater Society, offers a Master Water Steward certification for District residents who are committed to our keeping lakes and rivers clean.
-Master Water Stewards are trained to help other community members prevent pollution and advocate for clean water in their communities.
-Visit masterwaterstewards.org to learn more.
+– Become a Minnesota Water Steward.
+CRWD, in partnership with the Freshwater Society, offers a Minnesota Water Steward certification for District residents who are committed to our keeping lakes and rivers clean.
+Minnesota Water Stewards are trained to help other community members prevent pollution and advocate for clean water in their communities.
+Visit minnesotawaterstewards.org to learn more.

 – Sign up to adopt a storm drain near your home!
 If it’s in the street, it ends up in our lakes and the Mississippi River.
 Help us keep leaves, grass, salt, trash and dirt out of the stormwater system by adopting a drain in your neighborhood.
 Visit adopt-a-drain.org to learn more and sign up.

 – Join the CRWD Citizen Advisory Committee.
-CRWD’s Citizen Advisory Committee (CAC) assists the Board of Managers with organizational development, planning processes and program implementation.
+CRWD’s Community Advisory Committee (CAC) assists the Board of Managers with organizational development, planning processes and program implementation.
 The CAC strengthens the connections between CRWD and District residents.
 Meetings are the second Wednesday of the month from 7 – 9 pm and are open to the public.